vttale/nsec5/README.md

 9.7.
 Dynamic Updates

-   A zone signed using NSEC5 MAY accept dynamic updates.
+   A zone signed using NSEC5 MAY accept dynamic updates [RFC2136].
 The changes to the zone MUST be performed in a way, that the zone satisfies the properties specified in Section 9.1 at any time.
+The process described in [RFC5155] Section 7.5 describes how to handle the issues surrouding the handling of empty non-terminals as well as Opt-Out.

    It is RECOMMENDED that the server rejects all updates containing changes to the NSEC5 chain (or related RRSIG RRs) and performs itself